The luminous red nova variety: AT 2020hat and AT 2020kog: AT 2020hat and AT 2020kog: Discoveries and host galaxies

-AT~2020kog, also known as PS20dgq, was discovered by the Pan-STARRS Search for Kilonovae \citep{sma19}, on 2020 May 18.49 UT, in an outer spiral arm of the Sc-type galaxy NGC~6106.
+AT~2020kog, also known as PS20dgq, was discovered by the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS) Search for Kilonovae \citep{sma19} on 2020 May 18.49 UT, in an outer spiral arm of the Sc-type galaxy NGC~6106.
 The coordinates of the object are $RA = 16^{h}18^{m}47\fs652$, $Dec = +07\degr25\arcmin16\farcs86$ (equinox J 2000.0), with an offset of $42\farcs7$ north and $9\farcs1$ east from the core of the host galaxy (Fig. \ref{Fig:findingcharts}, bottom panel).
 The survey discovery magnitude was $w=20.30\pm0.10$ mag \citep{ful20}.

 The redshift of NGC~6106 is $z=0.00483\pm0.00002$.
-Adopting a standard cosmology with $H_0=73$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{matter}$ = 0.27 and $\Omega_{vacuum}$ = 0.73, a distance of $23.8\pm1.7$ Mpc (corrected for Virgo Infall)\footnote{We note that other kinematic distance estimates span a relatively wide range of values, from 20.7 to 26.1 Mpc.} is obtained \citep{mou00}, which provides $\mu = 31.89 \pm 0.15$ mag.
+Adopting a standard cosmology with $H_0=73$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{matter}$ = 0.27, and $\Omega_{vacuum}$ = 0.73, a distance of $23.8\pm1.7$ Mpc (corrected for Virgo Infall)\footnote{We note that other kinematic distance estimates span a relatively wide range of values, from 20.7 to 26.1 Mpc.} is obtained \citep{mou00}, which provides $\mu = 31.89 \pm 0.15$ mag.
 Numerous distance estimates have been published using the Tully-Fisher method, spanning a wide range of inferred values (from about 21 to 28 Mpc).
 Here we adopt the most recent estimate from \citet{tul16} adapted to our cosmological assumptions: $d=22.5\pm2.0$ Mpc, which gives $\mu = 31.76 \pm 0.45$ mag.
-This distance, that will be adopted hereafter in the paper, is slightly lower than the kinematic distance.
+This distance, which is adopted hereafter in the paper, is slightly lower than the kinematic distance.

 The dust extinction within the Milky Way in the direction of the transient is $E(B-V)_{MW} = 0.06$ mag \citep{sch11}.
 In addition, the detection of a prominent narrow interstellar feature of Na I $\lambda\lambda$5890,5896 (Na~ID) in the spectra of the transient suggests the existence of additional reddening within the host galaxy.
-With a host galaxy contribution of $E(B-V)_{host} = 0.31\pm0.06$ mag (see Sect. \ref{20kog_spec} for details), we find a total colour excess due to line-of-sight dust extinction is $E(B-V)_{tot} = 0.37\pm0.07$ mag.
+With a host galaxy contribution of $E(B-V)_{host} = 0.31\pm0.06$ mag (see Sect. \ref{20kog_spec} for details), we find that a total colour excess due to line-of-sight dust extinction is $E(B-V)_{tot} = 0.37\pm0.07$ mag.